Supreme Court allows trademark for F-word soundalike clothing brand

 The trademark office considered a name to be scandalous if it was "shocking to the sense of truth, decency, or propriety" or "disgraceful, offensive, disreputable."
 Lower federal courts said the prohibition also applied to terms that were "vulgar, lacking in taste, indelicate, and morally crude."

-The Supreme Court ruled that the disputed provision of law violates free expression by singling out specific viewpoints.
+A key problem with the law, she said, is its reach, because it "does not draw the line at lewd, sexually explicit, or profane marks," but instead "covers the universe of immoral or scandalous," which sweeps in viewpoint.

+Dissenting, Chief Justice John Roberts said that while the First Amendment protects freedom of speech, "it does not require the government to give aid and comfort to those using obscene, vulgar, and profane modes of expression."

-The decision was a victory for Erik Brunetti who launched a line of streetwear in 1990 along with skateboarding legend Natas Kaupas.
-Looking for a brand name that would match the subversive, anti-establishment theme of their clothing, they coined the four-letter word FUCT to appear on their t-shirts, hoodies, jackets and shorts.
+The decision was a victory for Erik Brunetti, who launched a line of streetwear in 1990 along with skateboarding legend Natas Kaupas.
+Looking for a brand name that would match the subversive, anti-establishment theme of their clothing, they coined the four-letter word to appear on their T-shirts, hoodies, jackets and shorts.

 When the trademark office turned Brunetti down, he fought back.
 A federal appeals court agreed that the brand name was scandalous, but it ruled that the provision of law barring trademarks for such terms violated freedom of speech.

-The Supreme Court agreed.
+The Supreme Court agreed in Monday's decision.
 As a result, the government cannot suppress expression merely because it will be off-putting to others.
 Two years ago the justices struck down another provision of federal law barring trademarks that disparage people or "bring them into contempt or disrepute."

-That decision was a victory for the Asian-American leader of a Portland dance-rock band who wanted to call his group "The Slants."
-Speech that demeans is hateful, but the First Amendment protects even the thoughts that we hate, the court said in 2017.
+That earlier ruling was a victory for the Asian American leader of a Portland, Oregon, dance-rock band who wanted to call his group "The Slants."
+Speech that demeans is hateful, but the First Amendment protects even thoughts that we hate, the court said in 2017.
 The ruling was also hailed by the NFL's Washington Redskins, whose application for a trademark had been rejected on the grounds that it was demeaning to Native Americans.

 The Trump administration had urged the court to uphold the decision of the trademark office in Brunetti's case and keep the provision banning protection for scandalous terms.
 The government said his speech wasn't being restricted because he could call his clothing line whatever he wanted and has used the term since 1991.
 He just couldn't get the benefit of a federal trademark.